borkdude/blog/posts/migrating-octopress-to-babashka.md

 Seven years ago I started writing about my adventures with Clojure.
 I started using [Octopress](http://octopress.org/) back then and was still using it until today.
-In recent years I became frustrated with it since on every new system I had to install a version of Ruby that happened to work with Octopress, which wasn't always the case.
+Octopress worked great for my blogging purposes and I'm grateful that it existed.
+However, in recent years I became frustrated with the experience of using it, which is probably due to a lack of my familiarity with the Ruby ecosystem.
+On every new system I had to install a version of Ruby that happened to work with Octopress, which wasn't always the case.
 When it did work, I started getting deprecation warnings from Ruby while compiling this blog.
 On top of this, Octopress seemed no longer maintained.
 The website says "Octopress 3.0 is Coming" but this announcement was from 2015 and the website hasn't been updated ever since.
 It felt like time to move on.

 ## Requirements for replacement